Accurate determination of the quality factor and tunneling distance of axisymmetric resonators for biosensing applications: Results

-Fig. \ref {fig:Fig1} shows the TE and TM fundamental modes of a silica spherical cavity in air.
+Figure \ref {fig:potfield} shows a fundamental TE mode of a silica spherical cavity in air.

-We have plotted the quality factor due to the TE/TM fundamental whispering gallery mode radiation for various sphere diameters at 850nm.
-Fig. \ref{fig:Q} shows the comparison of the FEM simulation results and results obtained by using analytical expressions presented in section \ref{sec:Analytical expressions of the spherical resonator}.
+We have plotted the quality factor due to the fundamental TE whispering gallery mode radiation for various sphere diameters at $1550nm$.
+Similar results are obtained for the TM mode.
+Figure \ref{fig:Q} shows the comparison of the FEM simulation results and results obtained by using analytical expressions presented in section \ref{sec:Analytical expressions of the spherical resonator}.
 We have also calculated the minimum and maximum $Q_{wgm}$ values using Oxborrow's model \cite{Oxborrow2007} for each sphere diameter and those are also shown in Fig. \ref{fig:Q}.
+It can be seen that the new model provides a more accurate estimate than Oxborrow's model, and returns a single value of Q rather than a range of values.
+The slight difference between the analytical and the FEM values is attributed to discretization of the computation domain.
+The accuracy will improve with finer mesh elements (see section \ref{sec:results_num}).
+It can also be seen that Oxborrow's bounds do not always straddle the analytical solutions.
+One of the possible reasons for this discrepancy may be that while deriving these bounds, in order to simplify the derivation, Oxborrow assumes that the modes are transverse but in reality the modes of these axisymmetric resonators are not perfectly transverse \cite{Oxborrow2007}.

+Figure \ref{fig:t} shows the results for tunneling distance for both microsphere and microtoroidal cavities.
+An empirical relation for the tunneling distance for fundamental modes of the microtoroidal cavities can be extracted from the simulation results and is given as:

+where $D$ and $d$ are major and minor diameter of a microtoroid and are shown in Fig. \ref {fig:tor_t}.
+The tunneling distance results are also in agreement with experimental results presented in \cite{Carmon2009}.